MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-enhance.md

 # Enhance your desktop application for Windows 10

-You can use UWP APIs to add modern experiences that light up for Windows 10 users.
+You can use Windows Runtime APIs to add modern experiences that light up for Windows 10 users.

 First, set up your project.
 Then, add Windows 10 experiences.
 You can build separately for Windows 10 users or distribute the same exact binaries to all users regardless of which version of Windows they run.